SparkCalcSparkCalc

 Weird Units Converter

 How many Harry Potter books tall are you?
 How many llama spits is your commute?
-This converter takes real measurements and expresses them in delightfully weird units.
-Using playful reference points like the thickness of a Harry Potter book (≈20 cm), the length of a llama's spit (≈1.5 m), or the width of a LEGO brick (8 mm), you can turn any measurement into something memorable and fun to share.
+This converter expresses measurements in unusual reference units, including the thickness of a Harry Potter book (about 20 cm), the length of a llama's spit (about 1.5 m), and the width of a LEGO brick (8 mm).

 How We Calculate This